Kan Wang

-Kan Wang is a Chinese-American agronomist.
+Kan Wang (born 1957) is a Chinese-American agronomist.
 As a professor at Iowa State University, Wang was elected a Fellow of the American Association for the Advancement of Science for her "advances in genetic engineering in plants using Agrobacterium tumefaciens."

 Early life and education

 Wang completed her Bachelor of Science degree in biochemistry from Fudan University in 1982 and her PhD in plant biology from the Ghent University.
 Her thesis advisor was Marc Van Montagu.